-Choose any TWO categories from the six choices below.
-Don't pick something that you already normally do, as the idea of this project is to make changes.
+Choose ONE category from the six choices below.
+Don't pick something that you normally do, the idea of this project is to make changes.
 Some changes won't be possible in your particular living situation, so obviously you can't pick those.
+If you are interested in extra credit, up to 10points, choose and document an additional category.